BaiukIL/console-tanks-game/README.md

 Here you can play.
 Press Space to shoot; w, a, s, d to move up, left, down and right respectively.

-To exit game, press Ctrl + Z.
+To exit game, press Ctrl + C.

 You can also add objects in main.py play_game() function.